ashoknescode/sorese-frontend/EADME.md

-## SoRESE Design in bootstra using HTML and CSS
+## SORESE Design in bootstra using HTML and CSS
 # Front End Design